 - Black locust might serve as a special topic of discussion in the NRMP. - Why do you exclude the powerline corridors in the mapping of this [Middle] reach?
-(Regional Parks) The utility companies that maintain the rights-of-way have become increasingly aggressive with their vegetation activities and there is now less room for later on
+(Regional Parks) The utility companies that maintain the rights-of-way have become increasingly aggressive with their vegetation activities and there is now less room for plantings.
+I have explained multiple times that an approved planting has been destroyed later on.